harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 1. Select the **Service** tab, then select **Add Service**.
 2. Give the service the name **TAS**.
-Once you have created a service, it is persistent and can be used throughout the stages of this or any other pipeline in the project.
+Services are persistent and can be used throughout the stages of this pipeline or any other pipeline in the project.

 1. In **Service Definition**, in **Deployment Type**, verify if **Tanzu Application Services** is selected.